What is TetraNation?

+Tetra Nation is a light-hearted competition aimed to celebrate the amazing one-of-a-kind custom devices that our volunteer-led community can create to help people with disabilities in their everyday lives.
 We believe people with disabilities should be able to take part in the activities that everyone else enjoys, whether it be work, rest or play!

-The volunteers you are meeting on this website are members of the Tetra Society of North America, a charity formed in Vancouver, BC in 1987 by a man who wanted to do more with his life.
+This competition stems from the Tetra Society of North America, a charity formed in Vancouver, BC in 1987 by a man who wanted to do more with his life.
 Sam Sullivan, a tetraplegic following a skiing accident at age 19, wanted to be able to wash, dress and feed himself so he would be able to get out of his apartment and find work.
 An engineer volunteered to devise simple modifications, which revolutionized Sam’s life.
 He decided to share this empowerment with others across North America by forming Tetra.